zuri-training/my_cms-TeamTarsier/README.md

 # my_cms

+## Please view in desktop view

-**my_cms** is platform that allows users spin up a basic website and allows many customizations as possible
+Maisout is platform that allows users spin up a basic website and allows many customizations as possible

 <p> Maisout is a web application that gives users the power to build, customize, manage, and redesign website content without the need for in-depth technical knowledge.
 It is basically an all-in-one design platform that allows you to build a website without having to learn how to code or even write a single line of code from start.
 You  can use it to go from the initial idea to ready to use product. </p>